Questions & Answers on Bisphenol A (BPA) Use in Food Contact Applications

 This resin code on a plastic container indicates that BPA may have been used in its manufacture.

-BPA is a chemical component present in polycarbonate plastic used in the manufacture of certain beverage containers and most food can liners.
-BPA-based plastic bottles are clear and tough.
+BPA is a chemical component present in polycarbonate plastic used in the manufacture of certain beverage containers and many food and beverage can liners.
+BPA-based plastic bottles are generally clear and tough.
 In cans, BPA-based liners form a barrier between the food and the can surface that prevents corrosion of the can and migration of metal into the food.
 People are exposed to low levels of BPA because very small amounts may migrate from the food packaging into foods or beverages.

 Is BPA safe?